Prisoners’ Education Trust – Course Prospectus 2026-2027

 Format of Materials: Paper

-Assignments: 8 to 9 self-assessed progress checks
+Assignments: 9 self-assessed progress checks

 Exams: None